Author: Adam Simmons

 Some IPS models have their own subpixel related issues which can impact viewing comfort.
 For example the Gigabyte M27Q and AORUS FI27Q-X, which use an unconventional BGR subpixel arrangement and suffer ‘fringing’ issues.
 A very thin border a few pixels thick that is cyan to the left and magenta to the right is more visible than it should be in places, impacting some text and fine edges.
 The impact of this is greatly reduced by correctly optimising ClearType as a Windows user or when viewing content that isn’t specifically optimised for the more conventional RGB layout.
 Because the fringing is very slender it isn’t something everybody notices or finds bothersome.
 And the text or straight edge itself retains strong definition – we consider this a much more minor issue than partial subpixel illumination would cause or indeed the more extreme fringing caused by the use of chroma subsampling (4:2:2).
 The first image below shows the BGR subpixel arrangement of the M27Q, whilst the second captures fringing around teal text on a white background.
 Remember that the pixels are tiny in reality and appear enlarged in this photo, so the fringe itself is also exaggerated.

 As noted previously, most users find the strong contrast of VA panels and the fairly bold and inky look to the image to be pleasant in terms of viewing comfort.
 But high contrast can be something of a double-edged sword.
 Higher contrast means the eyes spend more time accommodating to changes in light from the monitor – decreased black point and elevated static contrast ratios mean that darker content (especially black or near-black) is significantly deeper and darker than it otherwise would be at a given white luminance.
 Indeed, cutting down on contrast is the premise of the ‘Eye Saver Mode’ that is found on some Samsung monitors.
 Part of what this does is to purposefully reduce contrast so that the bright and dark elements are closer together.
 And the eyes spend less time accommodating to changes.
 The contrast ratio recorded for such models with ‘Eye Saver Mode’ active can be well below 100:1.
 This is far more extreme than comparing your typical non-VA model (~1000:1 contrast) to VA models (~2500:1 – 5000:1 contrast) and indeed has more of a potential effect on viewing comfort.
 That’s the theory, at least.
 Users don’t tend to sit in a pitch-black room with tightly controlled (minimal to nil) ambient lighting.
 Their eyes will usually be exposed to moderate light levels that are far from static.
 In general, users will find the full native contrast of the monitor to be not only comfortable but also far preferable to purposefully leaching that away or using a panel type with lower native contrast.
 There’s still a minority who would find very low contrast levels more comfortable, so it’s still something to bear in mind.
+OLED monitors have exceptionally strong contrast which can give exceptional depth and an ‘inky’ look some will find very comfortable – but many of them also have their own fringing issues to consider.

 Another aspect which is far from clear-cut is pixel density, because it depends on viewing distance and eyesight as well as subjective preferences.
 Putting the possibility of scaling to the side for a moment, some users will find monitors with a relatively low pixel density preferable.
 Text is relatively large and easy to read, buttons are big and everything is clear.
 For users with good eyesight (corrected or otherwise), though, having text look jagged and ‘blocky’ can be annoying.
 And the relative lack of ‘desktop real-estate’ that is forced on them by a low pixel density can simply be annoying.
 Whether that makes such models visually uncomfortable is debatable, but if you are always staring at the monitor wishing that things were smaller and sharper.
 Having a higher pixel density helps achieves superior clarity, whilst providing important secondary benefits outside of viewing comfort such as increasing the useful work space and detail levels in images and games.
 As explored in our article about the ‘4K’ UHD resolution (3840 x 2160), which focuses on the experience of having a relatively high pixel density, you can of course apply scaling or use application-specific zoom.
 It’s usually preferred to try to match the pixel density with your own preferences for text size and what you would find comfortable to read, because not all applications handle scaling properly (if at all).
 Where scaling is properly used or application-specific zoom is supported, though, you can benefit from the increased clarity and more neatly-blended appearance of text whilst also increasing the size and hence enhancing readability.
 So having a high pixel density can bring the best of both worlds in terms of viewing comfort and is a more flexible solution than you might think.
 In contrast, a low pixel density is something you’d be stuck with – you are physically restrained by the size and spacing of the pixels on the screen.